tylerharter/cs301-projects/fall19/lab-p5/README.md

 This lab is designed to introduce you to `project.py` for P5 and introduce some fundamental looping patterns you'll be using.
-We will also create a new module `labproject.py` and learn to manipulate strings, which will be useful for P5.
+We will also learn to manipulate strings, which will be useful for P5.

 Completing this lab will improves your odds of success on the projects and the exams.
 Doing it at the designated lab time will mean you have help right away when you get stuck, and will help you make regularly scheduled progress.
 Enjoy!

 ## Project API